johnjimi/CECS-274/README.md

 ========

 Object oriented programming and data structures (just a hand full of them)
-Instructor: Neal Terrell, Steve Gold
+Instructor: Steve Gold
-Spring 2014, Fall 2014
+Fall 2014

+There a few assignments from Neal Terrell.